Program overview

 "4th Second's Mosaic Project aims to create socio-ecological resilience in Vallejo through stewardship that supports thriving habitats, and pathways for economic opportunity and healthy food access.
 Led by marginalized community members, the project will transform 3.5 acres of vacant and blighted lots into a mosaic of community gardens and green spaces that will serve generations to come.
 We are grateful for PG&E's support to our community as we work to cultivate a more resilient and just future." - Richard Fisher, Executive Director, 4th Second

-“The grant will be monumental in providing free transportation for low-income school groups to visit three Central Coast State Park locations, where they will participate in guided educational programs led by State Park staff.
-The field trips cover topics like monarch butterflies, Northern Chumash education, the Morro Bay estuary, marine mammals, watersheds, and more, and provide hands-on experiences students will remember for the rest of their lives.
+"The grant will be monumental in providing free transportation for low-income school groups to visit three Central Coast State Park locations, where they will participate in guided educational programs led by State Park staff.
+The field trips cover topics like monarch butterflies, Northern Chumash education, the Morro Bay estuary, marine mammals, watersheds, and more.
+They provide hands-on experiences that students will remember for the rest of their lives.
 Our goal, in collaboration with California State Parks, is to inspire our next generation of environmental stewards.
-PG&E's grant gives us the opportunity to bring those future environmental stewards into our beautiful parks and deepen their connections with our precious land and water resources.” - Kristin Howland, Executive Director, Central Coast State Parks Association
+PG&E's grant gives us the opportunity to bring those future environmental stewards into our beautiful parks and deepen their connections with our precious land and water resources." - Kristin Howland, Executive Director, Central Coast State Parks Association

 "With PG&E's commitment to a cleaner environment, we thank them for supporting State Center Community College.
 We are so grateful that students at Fresno City and Clovis Community Colleges will have the opportunity to have free rides on FAX buses with their student ID cards." - Gregory Barfield, Interim Assistant City Manager and FAX Director.

-“John Muir Land Trust protects and cares for open space, ranches, farms, parkland, and shoreline in the East Bay.
-Family Harvest Farm is a thriving 3.5 acre regenerative, biodiverse, climate-friendly urban farming program of John Muir Land Trust located in a U.S. Department of Agriculture-defined food desert neighborhood in Pittsburg, California.
-This grant will help Family Harvest Farm increase leadership skills and self-sufficiency for transition age foster youth by offering employment and training on natural resources within a local food system that encourages healthy living, reduces fire risk, and feeds communities in need.” - Hannah Hodgson Katzman, Associate Director, Family Harvest Farm
+"John Muir Land Trust protects and cares for open space, ranches, farms, parkland, and shoreline in the East Bay.
+Family Harvest Farm is a thriving 3.5 acre regenerative, biodiverse, climate-friendly urban farming program of John Muir Land Trust.
+It is located in a U.S. Department of Agriculture-defined food desert neighborhood in Pittsburg, California.
+This grant will help Family Harvest Farm increase leadership skills and self-sufficiency for transition age foster youth by offering employment and training on natural resources within a local food system that encourages healthy living, reduces fire risk and feeds communities in need.” - Hannah Hodgson Katzman, Associate Director, Family Harvest Farm

-Additional resources
+More resources

 PG&E Corporate Sustainability Report